SFDO-Community-Sprints/DataGenerationToolkit/README.md

 Major use cases could include:
 * Having a set of data for QA of an org that includes permutations of all, or nearly all, the types of data that are relavent to the project.
-* Generate a data set complete enough for demos, potentiatlly with the ability to add specific sets of data that could be used for story based training materials.
+* Generate a data set complete enough for demos, potentially with the ability to add specific sets of data that could be used for story based training materials.
 * Generate a set of data at scales that allow for testing bulk data processing.

 ## Project Team
 * Team Leader(s): Aaron Crosman
 * GitHub Scribe: Kim Snipes
-* List of all Contributors: Andrew Curran, Francisco Borges, Fatama Ahmed, Jason Lantz, David Reed
+* List of all Contributors: Andrew Curran, Francisco Borges, Fatama Ahmed, Jason Lantz, David Reed, Allison Letts

 ## Project Vision/Goals
 * support QA and project demos